mido/mido/README.rst

 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ installed on
 your system.

-When you assign attributes or pass keyword arguments, they are checked for each possible way they could be invalid:
+When you assign to attributes or pass keyword arguments, they are checked for each possible way they could be invalid:

 .. code:: python